Ubuntu 26.04 on the Dell XPS 13 9350: TPM, Snap, and the Return of LUKS

 Camera: The Intel IPU7 Stack

 This was the bigger battle.
 The Dell XPS 13 uses an Intel IPU7 with an OV02C10 sensor connected via MIPI/CSI-2.
 Stock Ubuntu 26.04 has no idea what to do with it.
-The Dell OEM 24.04 image had a pre-integrated camera stack that simply isn’t present in the stock 26.04 release.

 The root cause chain: